DeveloperCielo/developercielo.github.io/_i18n/pt/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Instalação no Servidor da Loja Virtual

-O passo a passo para a instalação do Certificado EV deverá ser contatado o suporte do fornecedor do seu servidor.
+Para o passo a passo para a instalação do Certificado EV, contate o suporte do fornecedor do seu servidor.

 <aside class="warning"><b>A Cielo não oferece suporte para a instalação do Certificado.</b></aside>